lifeitech/lifeitech.github.io/_posts/2022-03-05-nlp-prob-ngram.md

 This is basically the n-gram model.
 Just count.

-### Discussions
+### Drawbacks and remedies

 n-gram models, while being simple, have obvious drawbacks.

 1. Words in a sentence can have *long-distance dependencies*, for example I can insert clauses into a sentence, to separate the subject and the object.
 Just like natural images are not likely to be color gradients, a paragraph is unlikely to develop in a linear, continuous and predictable way.
 In other words, languages, like many other high dimensional data, are highly *nonlinear*.
 The Markov assumption is the very drawback to this.

 2. Since the model is a primitive statistics of the training data, it falls short of predicting anything that are not in the training data.
-Training data can only be sparse in data space, but any good AI model need the ability to generalize.
+Training data can only be sparse in data space, but any good AI model should have the ability to generalize.
 One common remedy to this is to do smoothing to the probabilities.

     (a) Laplace (or add-one) smoothing -- add one to each count: